-Competing professionally, Suzy won seven USA National titles, set two American Records, was a three-time Olympian, ran her specialty 1500m under 4:00 five times and at the time was the second fastest American Woman in history at 3:57.40, a fraction of a second behind leader, Mary Decker Slaney.
+Competing professionally, Suzy won seven USA National titles, set two American Records, was a three-time Olympian, ran her specialty 1500m under 4:00 five times and at the time was the second-fastest American woman in history at 3:57.40, a fraction of a second behind the leader, Mary Decker Slaney.
 In 2000, Suzy was the fastest woman in the world and was named USA Track & Field’s Female Distance Runner of the Year.

 During her running career, Suzy appeared in national ads for Nike, Reebok, Oakley, Clairol, and Proctor & Gamble to name a few.
 She was prominently featured in publications such as Vogue, Cosmopolitan, People, Rolling Stone, Harper’s Bazaar, and Sports Illustrated & appeared on the cover of Runner’s World three times.